select is buggy

 Preliminary Notes and Terminology

-) are Swiss knifes of UNIX / Linux.
-They serve as identifiers of all types of operation system kernel‑level objects: open «usual» files, directories, devices, sockets, pipes, events created by
+File descriptors () are Swiss knifes of UNIX / Linux.
+They serve as identifiers of all types of operation system kernel‑level objects: open «usual» files, directories, devices, sockets, pipes,

 As it is customary in manpages and other documentation, I am going to use a shorthand.
 Instead of saying that a function is working on an object with file descriptor